-This 470-acre farm contains the historic Dillon Plantation, which once served as the headquarters for both Union Generals Ulysses S. Grant and William T. Sherman during the Battles of Raymond, Jackson, and the Siege of Vicksburg in 1863.
+This 470-acre farm contains the historic Dillon Plantation, which once served as the headquarters for both Union Generals Ulysses S. Grant and William T. Sherman during the Battles of Raymond and Jackson during General Grant's campaign to capture Vicksburg in the spring of 1863.

 Besides being headquarters for them, it's also where, on May 12, 1863, General Grant signed an order that would change the course of the war.
 After hearing that the Battle of Raymond, just six miles to the east, had been won by the Union under General James B. McPherson, Grant "decided at once to turn [my] whole column towards Jackson and capture that place without delay."